 What if I am not offered Deferred Prosecution?

 The program is at the discretion of the DA and nobody is entitled to this program option as a matter of right.

-Do I have to have an attorney to obtain Deferred Prosecution?
+Do I need an attorney to get Deferred Prosecution?

 Is there any advantage to having an attorney?

 Perhaps an attorney can explain to the District Attorney that you have no guilt whatsoever and therefore the case should be dismissed, without the formal deferred prosecution process.
 Another possibility is an informal deferred prosecution as opposed to formal deferred prosecution.

 Should I sign a formal deferred prosecution agreement?

 The risk to signing a formal deferred prosecution agreement is that it’s essentially a confession that will be used to convict you if you fail to abide by the terms of the agreement.